 1982 is Thriller.
 Although Michael Jackson’s pop monolith was not released until the very end of the year, and it’s only single released that year is not its most fondly remembered (“The Girl is Mine”), the fact that 1982 is the number printed on our LPs, CDs, and cassettes means that year and Thriller will remain inseparably linked for all time to come.
 It will also be understood as fact that Thriller is the indisputably best album of 1982 in the same way that Sgt.
 Pepper’s is the king of ’67 and Nevermind rules ’91.
 Personally, none of those records are my picks for the best of their years.

 Without question, Thriller is an iconic, and pretty terrific, pop record with plenty of great singles.
 However, there’s no denying that some tracks have not aged well (“The Girl Is Mine” and “The Lady in My Life” now sound out of place anywhere but the dentist’s office) and some are relatively weak (“P.Y.T.” is a “Rock With You” retread; the title track is an amazing video but fairly slight as a song).
 Still, Thriller is an indisputably important record, and its mega success would cast a shadow over ’80s pop.
-Artists from Prince to The Police would quickly follow it with their own extroverted packages of wall-to-wall, radio-ready singles.
-But the months preceding Thriller saw the release of some of the most introverted and artistically satisfying albums of the ’80s.
-Ranking Thriller in this company seems somehow incorrect, like entering Star Wars in a German Expressionism film festival.
-That’s why Psychobabble can only present the Ten Greatest Non-Thriller albums of 1982…
+Artists from Prince to The Police would quickly follow it with their own extroverted packages of wall-to-wall, radio-ready singles, but the months preceding it saw the release of some of the most introverted and artistically satisfying albums of the ’80s.
+Without a doubt Thriller earns a place among Psychobabble’s Great Albums, but ranking it in this company seems somehow incorrect, like entering Star Wars in a German Expressionism film festival.
+That’s why Psychobabble can only proceed by presenting the Ten Greatest Non-Thriller albums of 1982…

 10. Third Degree by Nine Below Zero